Man shot, killed following bar fight in Youngstown

-YOUNGSTOWN, Ohio (WKBN) – A man was shot and killed following a bar fight on the south side of the city.
+YOUNGSTOWN, Ohio (WKBN) – Youngstown police said they have spoken to several witnesses after a man was shot and killed early Tuesday after a fight at a bar on the city’s south side.

-Officers were called just after 1 a.m.
-Tuesday to the area of South Avenue and Florida Avenue on reports of gunfire.
-When they got there, officers found a black male lying in the road with a gunshot wound.
+Officers were called just after 1 a.m. to the area of South and Florida avenues on reports of gunfire.
+When they got there, officers found a man lying in the road with a gunshot wound to his chest.

-Investigators say the victim was inside a bar on South Avenue and involved in a fight.
-Bar security broke it up, but there was another confrontation outside the bar and the victim was shot.
+Investigators said the victim was involved in a fight inside the bar.
+Security broke it up, but there was another confrontation outside the bar, where the victim was shot, police said.

+“We have some physical evidence.
+We have some witnesses that we interviewed that we continue to interview… then go over the video footage as well.
+We have some leads on this case and it’s being worked currently by the detectives,” said Youngstown Police Chief Capt.
+Brad Blackburn.

+Blackburn said the fight in the bar was between two small groups of people, but would not say if multiple people were involved in the shooting in the parking lot.

 The victim’s name isn’t being released until family members are notified.